jamesccupps/jamesccupps.github.io/PROTOCOL.md

 **Response** echoes (device, point) with `00 00` framing — no value returned.
 Succeeds against SYST scope (no `0x0E15` error).

-Write semantics are **inferred from body shape** (value bytes present in the request suggest set/write), not proven by before/after read confirmation.
+Write semantics are **inferred from the body shape** (the request carries value bytes consistent with a set/write); they have not been confirmed by a before/after read sequence.
 This opcode is also polymorphic with a trend-delete operation — see §6.6.

 ### 29.9 `0x02A8` SYST Property Write (Priority Variant)